Malachi-Holden/MonopolySimulator/README.md

 If you weren't surprised by how close the numbers are, maybe you are surprised by how far apart they are.
 While the difference between 2.0201% and 3.0126% may not seem like much, it means the best tile is almost 1.5 times as good as the worst.
 From a monetary perspective, if you were charging the same rent on both tiles (unlikely) you would get 1.5 times as much money from the better tile.
 Those are game winning numbers.
 In reality, the red tiles give you more in rent per visit as well as being more frequented.
 The browns are clearly worse.

 My biggest takeaway is how good the railroads are!
 While they aren't as frequented as the reds or oranges, they come in at #3 in the list.
 Along with the other in game benefits (cost vs rent, no need to buy houses) they seem liking game winnng properties to me.

+I hope you appreciate these numbers and the code that created them.
+Please feel free to submit a pull request or create an issue if changes are needed.